rscarson/blog/embedding_js_with_rustyscript.md

 export const final_value = `$${value.toFixed(2)}`;
 ```

-Now let's add the following to `main()`, right before the `Ok(())` at the bottom.
+Now let's add the following to `main()`, right before the `Ok(())` at the bottom:

-We load our new module from the filesystem.
-The handle that `load_module` returns is used to give context to future calls.

-We use the returned handle to extract the const that it exports, and then we tell the compiler we'd like it as a string:

 ```rust
 let use_value_handle = runtime.load_module(&Module::load("examples/medium.js")?)?;
 let final_value: String = runtime.get_value(&use_value_handle, "final_value")?;
 ```

+We load our new module from the filesystem - the handle that `load_module` returns is used to give context to future calls.

+We use the returned handle to extract the const that it exports, and then we tell the compiler we'd like it as a string:

 Finally, we can check that we received back the value we expected: